 I had to get back to the basics again; start with what drove me back when I was really GROWING as an artist.
 What were the BASIC reasons I loved photos?
 I’m a moments guy.
 The stuff I LOVE to photograph is up close or super far back, so that’s what I kept.
 My main gear now is a 50mm 1.2 and a 100L.
 I have two other lenses in my kit along with 3 flash units, but that’s pretty much it.
 I rent something for special occasions every so often, but for the main gist of ALL I shoot, I have those two lenses.

 Is it harder with only having two or three lenses to choose from on a wedding day?
 Some things are different, although not harder, per se.
 You definitely think through your positioning in a room differently than when you had unlimited zoom potential.
 But, I would say that if anything, it’s made me a better photographer.
 It has allowed my mind to be free of worrying about “which gear” I’m going to use and given me solid, dependable and consistent tools to create memories and works of art with.
-If there isn’t enough to think about when you are shooting a session already, what gear you are using and WHERE it all is can DEFINITELY be one you can remove by going smaller.

 The 3-Step G.A.S.
 Cure

 Maybe you are feeling a bit cramped in your creativity or MAYBE you just are tired of lugging all that crap around.
 Either way, here are 3 easy steps to getting “smaller” in your gear.